BendyLand/zclip/README.md

 # Manually push via stdin (reads all stdin):
 echo -n "hello world" | zclip push
+# NOTE: This does *not* update your system clipboard.
+# To actually be able to paste that text, you must run `zclip get 9999` (which gets the last item; assuming you don't actually have over 9999 items)

 # Save current set to sqlite:
 zclip save